American high school students on French exchange

 Paul explains the meaning behind “Le Marchand de masques” statue in the Luxembourg gardens.

-Burst the High School Bubble
+Burst the High School Bubble by Organizing a High School Exchange

-On an exchange, students learn how to function independently as they adapt to another culture and communicate daily in a different language.
+On an organized school exchange, students learn how to function independently as they adapt to another culture and communicate daily in a different language.
 Realizing they can get by on their own in a foreign country prepares Paul´s students for college and career.
 In their post-trip survey, Paul says, his students often describe the exchange as “the best thing they´ve done in high school.”
-Last year, one of Paul´s students delivered a commencement speech about her exchange experience, stating it was one of the most memorable experiences of her high school career.
+Last year, one of Paul´s students delivered a commencement speech about her school exchange experience, stating it was one of the most memorable experiences of her high school career.

 French exchange students with guide in front of Notre Dame